nsward/diagrams/Activity Diagrams/Activity Diagrams.md

 These are the rules we apply to these diagrams:

 An Activity Diagram…
-* includes Actions taken by all stakeholders (users AND systems)
+* includes Actions taken by *all* stakeholders (PA/AW/HO and systems)
-* includes decisions made by all stakeholders (users AND systems)
+* includes Decisions made by *all* stakeholders (PA/AW/HO and systems)
 * includes all possible paths
 * has (at least) 1 path defined as the Optimal/MVP/Happy-path
-* has labels IN or OUT of scope for DIF pilots on all paths
+* has labels OUT of scope for DIF pilots on all paths
-* has only 1 start-point and 1 end-point (regardless of end-state)

 For more generic information see: <https://en.wikipedia.org/wiki/Activity_diagram>